Skip to content

 Calendly gives you serious control over who can book meetings with you and when, including the option to set any of the following:

-• Maximum number of bookings per day
+• Maximum number of bookings per day or week

-• Time padding before and after meetings
+• Buffer time before and after meetings

 • Minimum amount of notice before scheduled events